-I agree with much of what Smokey wrote but the post and the thread on micro.blog smacked of one group of people - insiders - deciding for a much larger community.
+I agree with much of what Smokey wrote but the post and the thread on the micro.blog smacked of one group of people - insiders - deciding for a much larger community.

-And what do you say if the person has read this post, considered what you to say and the response is:
+And what do you say if the person has read this post, considered what you to say, and the response is:

 "There's no rule against posting everything I do to the timeline.
-So I am doing it because it's my mine and you don't get to tell me how to be."
+So I am doing it because it's my mine, and you don't get to tell me how to be."

 Community norms are why I have self-hosted on WordPress for nearly 15 years.
 What happens is that early participants of the community think they can dictate behaviour and expectations to later participants.

 They develop a "this is my community, and this is how we behave" mentality, which I find no different than the IRL conversation a white/Christian community have with non-whites/non-Christians who are moving in.
 The "we don't do that here" conversation.